StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure

 For instance, by viewing divergent persona evaluations, participants reformulated their design goals in more precise terms (e.g., shifting from ``improve cycling conditions'' to ``expand access for cautious cyclists while maintaining efficiency for confident riders'').
 Comparison instances (e.g., where participants identified that bollards improved ``Interested but Concerned'' scores while ``No Way No How'' scores remained unchanged) were associated with explicit decisions about which populations to invest in serving.

 Additionally, the system's comparative analysis structure and iterative parameter adjustment mechanism promoted designer-led reflection through inference activities based on score changes across design iterations.
-Our findings suggest that this conflict-surfacing interaction design contributes to designers' inclusive infrastructure reasoning process by promoting different levels of trade-off activities.
+Our findings suggest that this conflict-surfacing interaction design contributes to designers' deliberation and reasoning process by promoting different levels of trade-off activities.
 These observations highlight the potential application of persona-based evaluation for fostering deliberate prioritization in infrastructure design and planning education~\cite{beyer1999contextual, brown2008design}.